-Peter Unsworth B.Com (Non-Executive Chairman), Director since 28 April 2006 Experience and expertise Mr Unsworth, formerly a chartered accountant, has more than 40 years' experience in the corporate finance, investment, and securities industries and has a wealth of management experience with both public and private companies.
-A former Executive Director with a leading Western Australian stockbroking company, Mr Unsworth has been a Director of a number of public exploration and mining companies.
-He is a former Director and Chairman of the Western Australian Government owned Gold Corporation (operator of The Perth Mint).
-Other current directorships Stealth Global Holdings Limited (Director since July 2018) Former directorships in last three years None Special responsibilities Chair of the Board Interests in shares and options Ordinary shares - Impact Minerals Limited Listed options - Impact Minerals Limited Unlisted options - Impact Minerals Limited 15,994,098 3,333,335 16,000,000

-Michael Jones PhD, MAIG ( Managing Director), Director since 31 March 2006 Experience and expertise Dr Jones completed undergraduate and post-graduate studies in Mining and Exploration Geology at Imperial College, London.
+Peter Unsworth B.Com (No n-Executive Chairman), Director since 28 April 2006 Experience and expertise Mr Unsworth, formerly a chartered accountant, has more experience in the corporate finance, investment, and securitie has a wealth of management experience with both pub companies.
+A former Executive Director with a leading We stockbroking company, Mr Unsworth has been a Director of public exploration and mining companies.
+He is a former Chairman of the Western Australian Government owned Ge (operator of The Perth Mint). is industries and blic and private stern Australian of a number of er Director and Other current directorships None Former directorships in last three years Stealth Global Holdings Limited (appointed July 2018, retired C october 2019) Special responsibilities Chair of the Board Interests in shares and Ordinary shares - Impact Minerals Limited 15,994,098 options Unlisted options - Impact Minerals Limited 32,000,000 Michael Jones PhD, MAIG (Managing Director), Director since 31 March 2006 Experience and expertise Dr Jones completed undergraduate and post-graduate studies in Mining and Exploration Geology at Imperial College, London.
 His PhD work on gold mineralisation saw him move to Western Australia in 1988 to work for Western Mining Corporation exploring for gold and nickel deposits in the Yilgarn.
 From 1994, he consulted to the exploration and mining industry specialising in the integration of geological field mapping and the interpretation of geochemical, geophysical and remotely sensed data for target generation.
 Dr Jones has worked on over 80 projects both in Greenfields and near mine exploration in a wide variety of mineralised terrains and was the founding Director of Lithofire Consulting Geologists in Perth, Australia.
 He was also the team leader during the discovery of a significant gold deposit at the Higginsville Mining Centre, near Kalgoorlie and an iron ore deposit near Newman, both in Western Australia.
-Other current directorships None Former directorships in last three years None Special responsibilities Managing Director Interests in shares and options Ordinary shares - Impact Minerals Limited Listed options - Impact Minerals Limited Unlisted options - Impact Minerals Limited 7,715,052 1,250,001 40,000,000 Paul Ingram B.AppSc, AIMN M, MICA (Non-Executive Director), Director since 27 September 2 1009 Experience and expertise Mr Ingram is a geologist with extensive experience in managir exploration programs for several publicly listed companies involved in the mining sector for over forty years.
-He ha implemented innovative techniques for exploration in remote managed projects in countries throughout Australia and east A and has been s designed and e areas and has Other current directorships A-Cap Resources Limited (Director since June 2009) Former directorships in last three years None Special responsibilities None Interests in shares and options Ordinary shares - Impact Minerals Limited Unlisted options - Impact Minerals Limited 580,680 8,000,000 Markus Elsasser PhD (Non- Executive Director), Director since 9 August 2012 Experience and expertise Dr Markus Elsasser is a German financier and investor in the mindustry.
+Other current directorships None Former directorships in last three years None Special responsibilities Managing Director Interests in shares and options Ordinary shares - Impact Minerals Limited Unlisted options - Impact Minerals Limited 7,715,052 71,000,000

+Paul Ingram B.AppSc, AIMN ۸, MICA (Non-Executive Director), Director since 27 September 2 2009 Experience and expertise Mr Ingram is a geologist with extensive experience in managing major mineral exploration programs for several publicly listed companies and has been involved in the mining sector for over forty years.
+He has designed and implemented innovative techniques for exploration in remote areas and has managed projects in countries throughout Australia and east Asia.
+Other current directorships A-Cap Resources Limited (Director since June 2009) Former directorships in last three years None Special responsibilities None Interests in shares and options Ordinary shares - Impact Minerals Limited Unlisted options - Impact Minerals Limited 580,680 17,000,000 Markus Elsasser PhD (Non- Executive Director), Director since 9 August 2012 Experience and expertise Dr Markus Elsasser is a German financier and investor in the m industry.
 He is Head of the Elsasser family office 'M. Elsasser & Dusseldorf, Germany.
 Dr Elsasser has previously been Director Dow Chemical Company in Germany.
-He has extensive General experience with former appointments as Managing Director Singapore in the chemical and food industries.
-Cie AG 1971' in of Finance at the ral Management Other current directorships None Former directorships in last three years None Special responsibilities None Interests in shares and options Ordinary shares - Impact Minerals Limited Unlisted options - Impact Minerals Limited 23,310,402 8,000,000
+He has extensive Gener experience with former appointments as Managing Director Singapore in the chemical and food industries.
+Cie AG 1971' in of Finance at the ral Management Other current directorships None Former directorships in last three years None Special responsibilities None Interests in shares and options Ordinary shares - Impact Minerals Limited Unlisted options - Impact Minerals Limited 23,310,402 17,000,000